 A seven-year-old, 6.3kg, spayed female Border Terrier was referred to DoveLewis for evaluation of pleural effusion and coagulopathy.
 She had originally presented to her primary veterinarian earlier in the day due to a 24-hour history of lethargy and coughing.
 She was assessed and found to have pale gums, HR of 160bpm, RR of 60 with increased respiratory effort and a BP of 108mmHg systolic.
 Blood work was performed that revealed anemia with a hematocrit of 19.6, hypoproteinemia with a total protein of 4.7, thrombocytopenia with a platelet count of 120,000 and leukocytosis with a WBC of 24,500.
 Thoracic radiographs were performed that revealed pleural effusion.
 The combination of anemia, decreased protein and pleural effusion increased the index of suspicion for hemorrhage.
 A coagulation panel was submitted at that time.
-Her clotting times were elevated with an OSPT of >100 seconds (normal 9-12 seconds) and an APTT of 132 seconds (normal 59-87 seconds).
+Her clotting times were elevated with a PT of >100 seconds (normal 9-12 seconds) and an aPTT of 132 seconds (normal 59-87 seconds).
 She was referred at that time for continued care including a blood transfusion.

 She was transferred to our ICU to start her transfusion at that time.
 Due to her dyspnea, she was placed in 40% oxygen.
 She was then administered half of a matched unit of packed RBCs (pRBC) and fresh plasma (FFP) over a four hour period without any evidence of transfusion reaction.
-Approximately one hour post transfusion, her clotting times were nearly normal with an OSPT of 14 seconds (9-12) and an APTT of 82 seconds (59-87).
+Approximately one hour post transfusion, her clotting times were nearly normal with a PT of 14 seconds (9-12) and an aPTT of 82 seconds (59-87).
 Her PCV/ TS was 34/4.2.
-Clotting times and PCV/TS were rechecked 18 hours post transfusion and remained stable with OSPT of 11 seconds and PCV/TS of 34/6.2.
+Clotting times and PCV/TS were rechecked 18 hours post transfusion and remained stable with PT of 11 seconds and PCV/TS of 34/6.2.
 She required oxygen therapy for an additional 24 hours, allowing time for pulmonary infiltrates and pleural effusion to resolve.
-Oxygen was then weaned as her SpO2 without O2 supplementation improved and she was breathing with less effort.
+Oxygen was then weaned as her SpO2 without O2 supplementation improved and she breathed with less effort.
 She was discharged on a four week course of vitamin K1 within 36 hours of initial presentation.

 Within three days of ingestion:

-- If ingestion was within 4-5 hours, induce vomiting to minimize dose.
+1. If ingestion was within 3-4 hours, induce vomiting to minimize dose.

-- Vitamin K1 at 2.5-5mg/kg q24h x 3-4 weeks for most second generation rodenticides.
+2. Vitamin K1 at 2.5-5mg/kg q24h x 3-4 weeks for most second generation rodenticides.

-- Recheck clotting times within 2-3 days of finishing vitamin K therapy.
+3. Recheck clotting times within 2-3 days of finishing vitamin K therapy.

-- Check clotting times: If within normal limits then the amount ingested may have be less than the toxic dose.
+1. Check clotting times: If within normal limits, then the amount ingested may have been less than the toxic dose.
 The options discussed should include: no therapy with recheck clotting times within a few days vs. starting vitamin K therapy as recommended above.

-- Recheck clotting times 2-3 days following cessation of vitamin K1 therapy.
+3. Recheck clotting times 2-3 days following cessation of vitamin K1 therapy.

 Transfusion with plasma and/or RBCs is not something that is performed regularly in general practice and can be a bit daunting to team members.
 These patients are often referred for transfusion.
 Although this is ideal, some clients are unable or unwilling to pursue referral.
 In these cases, in-clinic transfusion becomes imperative and can be lifesaving.
 I am hoping to simplify this process and set some minds at ease.

 Additionally, blood banks usually have rigorous donor screening so that you are not causing more harm with the blood you are transfusing.
 Local blood banks will blood type for you and provide the appropriate filters and IV lines for administration.
 There is also an administration worksheet so that you can determine how much to give and how to administer and monitor the transfusion.

 A canine blood unit is usually approximately 350-450ml.
 Units can often be split in half or thirds to get an appropriate volume for your patient.
-This can be performed by the blood bank for a splitting fee prior to picking up the blood.
+This can often be performed by the blood bank for a splitting fee prior to picking up the blood.
 The additional aliquots of blood will be sent and can be administered later if needed.
 Once split, however, the blood should be administered within 24 hours to avoid contamination.

 Once the transfusion is finished, the patients IV fluids can be restarted and the PCV/TS and/or clotting times can be rechecked within an hour.
 The process, from start to finish, generally takes about five hours with the first hour being the most intensive.